tempo-sim/TempoSample/README.md

 This project contains very little code.
 For an example of how you can write your own RPCs and expose them to Python using Tempo, check out the [Greeter](https://github.com/tempo-sim/Greeter/) example plugin.
 You can follow the same patterns in project code.

 ## Python API
-To try out the Tempo Python API (after running `Setup.sh` and `Scripts/Build.sh`):
+To try out the Tempo Python API (after running `Plugins/Tempo/Setup.sh` and `Scripts/Build.sh`):
-- Run 'source ./TempoEnv/bin/activate' to activate the included virtual environment
+- Run `source ./TempoEnv/bin/activate` to activate the included virtual environment
-- `pip install jupyter` and Run 'jupyter lab'
+- `pip install jupyter` and run `jupyter lab`
-- Open Content/Python/ExampleClients/TempoSimExamples.ipynb
+- Open `Content/Python/ExampleClients/TempoSimExamples.ipynb`

 ## Convenience Scripts
 - Run `Scripts/Clean.sh` (from the project root) to remove previous build artifacts.